tjmlabs/ColiVarE/readme.md

 ## Hosting

 We use runpod serverless endpoint.
-The Docker image is hosted on Docker Hub.
+The Docker image is hosted on Docker Hub under: tjmlabs/colivare